-If someone is blaming and even vicious toward you, your attempts at fixing it by trying to change their mind is probably only fueling the flame.
-Your own anxiety will stay ramped up.
-Give it time.
-Give it space.
-Maybe slowly, with time, things are likely to cool off.
+If someone is blaming and even vicious toward you, your attempts at trying to change their mind is likely to fuel the flame.
+Your own anxiety will feed their antagonistic impulses.
+Give it time and give them some space.
+Maybe a cooling off period is needed.

-Maybe you’ll get closure.
-Maybe you won’t.
-You can live with both.
+Maybe you’ll get closure together, but maybe you won’t.
+Trust that you can live with both.

 Maintain your own integrity.

 You can grow to trust that who you are will shine through.
-Be mindful of your own integrity and don’t be controlled by what the other is doing or saying.
+Be mindful of your own integrity and don’t be controlled by what your ex is doing or saying.

-Make sure you’re moving through your own feelings.
+Make sure you’re moving through all of your feelings.

 It’s hard enough when relationships end that you’ve valued or worked hard on.
 Add a lack of closure to that picture, and it can cause a more complicated grief.

-As in all grief, try to notice whether or not you’re moving through all the emotions of loss: denial, anger, fear, sadness.
-Bu take time to grieve.
-It’s when you get stuck in one stage of grief that your feelings can become completely overwhelming and entrenched.
+As in all grief, try to notice whether or not you’re moving through all the emotions of loss: denial, anger, fear, sadness, loneliness, confusion.
+Feel all of these feelings and take the time to grieve.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!